CederGroupHub/MaterialParser/README.md

 Postprocessing tools augment chemical structure with any other information that can be found in a surrounding text.

 The current version of Material Parser package includes the following preprocessing tools:
- * phase_processing.py - gets information about material phase if it is presented in the string, e.g. for ``P2-Na2/3(CoxNi1/3-xMn2/3)O2'', P2 will be separated and stored in the structure while the rest of the string will be sent down the pipeline.
+ * ``phase_processing.py`` - gets information about material phase if it is presented in the string, e.g. for "P2-Na2/3(CoxNi1/3-xMn2/3)O2", "P2" will be separated and stored in the structure while the rest of the string will be sent down the pipeline.
- * additives_processing.py - gets information about any additives, such as dopants, stabilizers or mixed compounds, e.g. i) for ``(Na0.5K0.5)NbO3 + 1.5 mol% CuF2'', CuF2 will be separated as an additive and (Na0.5K0.5)NbO3 will be sent down the pipeline; ii) for ``Ca2BO3Cl:Sm3+, Eu3+'', Sm3+ and Eu3+ will be separated and Ca2BO3Cl will be sent down the pipeline.
+ * ``additives_processing.py`` - gets information about any additives, such as dopants, stabilizers or mixed compounds, e.g. i) for "(Na0.5K0.5)NbO3 + 1.5 mol% CuF2", "CuF2" will be separated as an additive and "(Na0.5K0.5)NbO3" will be sent down the pipeline; ii) for "Ca2BO3Cl:Sm3+, Eu3+", "Sm3+" and "Eu3+" will be separated and "Ca2BO3Cl" will be sent down the pipeline.
- * chemical_name_processing.py - attempts to convert sequence of chemical terms into a formula, e.g. ``zinc (II) acetate dihydrate'' will be converted into Zn(CH3COO)2·2H2O that will be sent down the pipeline and the chemical terms will be stored in output structure as material name.
+ * ``chemical_name_processing.py`` - attempts to convert sequence of chemical terms into a formula, e.g. "zinc (II) acetate dihydrate" will be converted into "Zn(CH3COO)2·2H2O" that will be sent down the pipeline and the chemical terms will be stored in output structure as material name.
-This tool can also separate chemical formula from the rest of the terms is they are combined by tokenizer, e.g.  ``ammonium molybdate (NH4)6Mo7O24⋅4H2O'' will be split into ``ammonium molybdate'' - material name and (NH4)6Mo7O24⋅4H2O - chemical formula that will be sent down the pipeline.
+This tool can also separate chemical formula from the rest of the terms is they are combined by tokenizer, e.g.  "ammonium molybdate (NH4)6Mo7O24⋅4H2O" will be split into "ammonium molybdate" - material name and "(NH4)6Mo7O24⋅4H2O" - chemical formula that will be sent down the pipeline.
- * mixture_processing.py - split mixture/solid solution/alloy/composite/hydrate into constituting compounds,
+ * ``mixture_processing.py`` - split mixture/solid solution/alloy/composite/hydrate into constituting compounds,
-e.g. ``(1-x-y)BaTiO3-xBaBiO3-y(Bi0.5Na0.5)TiO3'' will be split into BaTiO3, BaBiO3, and (Bi0.5Na0.5)TiO3
+e.g. "(1-x-y)BaTiO3-xBaBiO3-y(Bi0.5Na0.5)TiO3" will be split into "BaTiO3", "BaBiO3", and "(Bi0.5Na0.5)TiO3"
-with the corresponding amounts (1-x-y), x and y, respectively.
+with the corresponding amounts "(1-x-y)", "x" and "y", respectively.

 The postprocessing tool includes:
- * substitute_additives.py - appends dopand elements to the formula to have integer total stoichiometry or add mixture compound to the composition, e.g. i) ``Zn1.92-2xYxLixSiO4:0.08Mn2+'' becomes Mn0.08Zn1.92-2xYxLixSiO4 and ii) ``(Na0.5K0.5)NbO3 + 1.5 mol% CuF2'' becomes (1-x)(Na0.5K0.5)NbO3-(x)CuF2.
+ * ``substitute_additives.py`` - appends dopand elements to the formula to have integer total stoichiometry or add mixture compound to the composition, e.g. i) "Zn1.92-2xYxLixSiO4:0.08Mn2+" becomes "Mn0.08Zn1.92-2xYxLixSiO4" and ii) "(Na0.5K0.5)NbO3 + 1.5 mol% CuF2" becomes "(1-x)(Na0.5K0.5)NbO3-(x)CuF2".

 ### Installation: